xenova/chat-downloader/docs/items.rst

      - Message type of the item.
    * - author
      - dictionary
      - A dictionary containing information about the user who sent the message.
-For author fields, see here.
+For author fields, see :ref:`here <Author fields table>`.
    * - time_in_seconds
      - float
      - The number of seconds after the video began, that the message was sent.
 This is only present for replays/vods/clips (i.e. a video which is not live).